Dodes'ka-den

 Dodes'ka-den (どですかでん, Dodesukaden) is a 1970 Japanese drama film directed by Akira Kurosawa.
 The film stars Yoshitaka Zushi, Kin Sugai, Toshiyuki Tonomura, and Shinsuke Minami.
-It is based on Shūgorō Yamamoto's 1962 novel A City Without Seasons and is about a group of homeless people living in poverty on the outskirts of Tokyo.
+It is based on Shūgorō Yamamoto's 1962 novel A City Without Seasons and is about a group of homeless and poverty-stricken people living on the outskirts of Tokyo.

 Dodes'ka-den was Kurosawa's first film in five years, his first without actor Toshiro Mifune since Ikiru in 1952, and his first without composer Masaru Sato since Seven Samurai in 1954.
 Filming began on April 23, 1970, and ended 28 days later.
 This was Kurosawa's first-ever color film and had a budget of only ¥100 million.
 In order to finance the film, Kurosawa mortgaged his house, but it failed at the box office, grossing less than its budget, leaving him with large debts and, at sixty-one years old, dim employment prospects.
-Kurosawa's disappointment culminated one year later on December 22, 1971, when he attempted suicide by slashing his wrists and neck with a razor.
+Kurosawa's disappointment culminated one year later on December 22, 1971, when he attempted suicide.